krishparadox/Siamese-using-PyTorch/README.md

 # Siamese-using-PyTorch
-Facial similarity using one-shot learning in Siamese Networks
+Facial similarity using one-shot learning with Siamese Networks